bndtools/bnd/docs/_instructions/export.md

 The Exporters use a plugin mechanism and therefore the list is not closed.
 The following exporters are supported by bnd out of the box:

 * `bnd.executablejar.pack` – Exports a JAR file using the launcher from the `-runpath` or the default if no launcher is specified.
-* `bnd.executablejar` – Similar to the previous but does not support profiles
+* `bnd.executablejar` – Similar to the previous but does not support profiles, has no automatic bsn assigned, and entries are not signed.
+The reason there are two types for the more or less the same format with subtle differences is for backward compatibility.
 * `bnd.runbundles` – A JAR with the runbundles
 * `osgi.subsystem.application` – Export into an application subsystem
 * `osgi.subsystem.feature` – Export into a feature subsystem